PolusAI/bfio/docs/source/Examples/Converter.rst

 The first step in loading an image with the BioReader is to initialize a BioReader object.
 The BioReader tries to predict what backend to use based on the file extension, and it will throw an error if it predicts incorrectly.
-In this case, the test file downloaded from the WIPP repository is not in OME tiled tiff format even though it has the ``.ome.tif`` extension, meaning it will try to use the Python backend:

 .. code-block:: python